telerik/xaml-docs/controls/radfluidcontentcontrol/fluidcontentcontrol-getting-started.md

 ## Defining a RadFluidContentControl

-The control expose three properties that allows you to set a different content for the different states.
+The control exposes a few properties that allow you to set a different content for the different states.

 * __SmallContent__: The property accepts any object and it will display it when the control is in __Small__ state.